-The programme of assessment ( critical progression point)
+The programme of assessment (\\ critical progression point)

-Stage 1 Stage 2 Stage 3
+Stage 1 Stage 2 2 Stage 3

-CT1 CT2 CT3 ST4 ST5 ST6 ST7
+CT3 ST4 ST5 ST6 ST7

-Formative Superv vised Le earning Events (S ELES)
+Formative Superv

-A-CEX A-CEX There is no requirement for a minimum number of SL

-ALMAT each year.
-The anaesthetist in training should use SLEs in a formative way to demonstrate reflection on learning and progress.
-Feedback on the learning event should help the learner improve their practice.
+A-CEX quirement

+ALMAT anaesthe

+CBD on on learning and nt should help the

+DOPS

+A-QIPAT learner improve their practice.
 The SLEs allow the trainer to indicate what level of supervision is required for the trainee for that case or procedure.
 Feedback should include guidance on how the learner develops their practice to reach the desired supervision level.

 Practical procedures should be assessed with a DOPS tool.

-CBD

-DOPS

-A-QIPAT

-Summative Assessments
+Summative Asses S

+Initial Assessment lotod in CT1

-Initial Assessment of Competence (IAC) Com Supe • level 2b
+of Competence (IAC) Completed in CT1Supervision level 2bEPAs 1 and 2

+(11 (3)